Judge strikes Seattle homelessness measure from ballot

 The American Civil Liberties Union of Washington, Seattle/King County Coalition on Homelessness and the Transit Riders Union sued to block the measure, officially known as Charter Amendment 29.
 They argued that it is beyond the scope of local initiative power and violates state law on how local governments can address homelessness.

-The pro-amendment campaign called the lawsuit “another blatant tactic to preserve and protect the status quo.”
+The pro-amendment campaign said in an emailed statement there was not enough time to appeal before the election and that the ruling meant “the only way the public can change the city’s current approach to homelessness is to change who is in charge at city hall.”

-“We are deeply disappointed with today’s ruling by the King County Superior Court denying Seattle voters the opportunity to have their voices heard on the number one issue facing our city," Compassion Seattle said in a statement Friday.
-"This ruling maintains the status quo, which is obviously not working as evident by the increase in people experiencing homelessness and the encampments taking over our parks and public spaces.
-While we explore our options, we urge the public not to give up the fight.”
+“We are deeply disappointed with today’s ruling by the King County Superior Court denying Seattle voters the opportunity to have their voices heard on the number one issue facing our city," Compassion Seattle said.
+"This ruling maintains the status quo, which is obviously not working as evident by the increase in people experiencing homelessness and the encampments taking over our parks and public spaces. ...
+We urge the public not to give up the fight.”

+"Today’s ruling ensures all of us can focus on real solutions to help people get home and address homelessness in a coordinated, inclusive, and effective way,” said Alison Eisinger, executive director of the Seattle/King County Coalition on Homelessness.
+“We need and deserve community-wide solutions that address the systemic causes of homelessness: solutions that work for people now and that last.”

 Proposed Charter Amendment 29 has received mixed feedback.
-Seattle’s mayoral candidates were almost evenly split on it in this month’s primary; of the top-two vote-getters who advanced to the general election, former City Council member Bruce Harrel supports it, saying the city must act with more urgency on the issue, while City Council President Lorena González opposes it, calling it an unfunded mandate that could lead to cuts in vital services.
+Seattle’s mayoral candidates were almost evenly split on it in this month’s primary.
+Of the top-two vote-getters who advanced to the general election, former City Council member Bruce Harrell supports it, saying the city must act with more urgency on the issue, while City Council President Lorena González opposes it, calling it an unfunded mandate that could lead to cuts in vital services.

 Some homeless nonprofit leaders and advocates have spoken in favor of it, but others have started a campaign called House Our Neighbors to encourage voters to oppose it.